Topl/BramblSc-docs/docs/Modules/Query/brambl_query.md

   an object is an element of the collection.
 * `Stream`
   is a first-in-first-out data structure to which data can be asynchronously added and removed.
+* `Map`
+  is a map/dictionary/associative array that associated keys with values.

+Most implementation types will have commonly used equivalents of these.
+The most appropriate equivalent should be used.
+Because some implementation languages will provide collection types that take type parameters, the declarations include type parameters for these.

 ## Interface BifrostQuery